 Jessel Miller is having the time of her life.
 She has spent decades at the heart and soul of Napa Valley’s art world, owning and operating the beloved Jessel Gallery on Atlas Peak Road since 1984.
-Jessel originally envisioned the former whiskey distillery as a giant gallery promoting her own and other artist’s avant-garde work, only to discover that was not commercially viable in the Napa Valley.
+Jessel originally envisioned the former whiskey distillery as a giant gallery promoting her own and other artist’s avant-garde work to discover that it was not commercially viable in the Napa Valley.
 She began painting vineyards and landscapes — “Whatever it took to keep a roof over us, and the bills paid,” she candidly explains.
 Over the years, the 6,500 square foot space evolved into an intoxicating mix of gallery-business-studio-teaching facility-Napa Valley landmark.

 Jessel is a bit of a Renaissance woman, fitting for an artist who studied her craft in the birthplace of the Renaissance, Florence, Italy.
 She is an acclaimed artist, the author of six books (a seventh to be released soon), an art and painting instructor, a songwriter, and an accomplished businesswoman.

 The vast collection of art she has created over the years acts as a map of her personal journey as an artist.
 Her earliest work shows the dreamlike imagery that reappears later, then a series of exquisite

 portraits are followed by a series of vibrant, abstract nature paintings and still life works that evoke the atmosphere and emotion of the scenes better than real life.

 And then 2020 happened.
 The global pandemic forced businesses to shut down and for the world to take a breather.
 The temporary closure of the gallery was like a palate cleanser for Jessel’s artistic inspiration.
 Intuitive and perceptive, she told herself,